Understanding Educational Assistance Programs: A Comprehensive FAQ

 Can Educational Assistance Cover Loan Payments?

 Yes, under certain conditions.
-Payments on principal or interest of qualified education loans are considered educational assistance benefits if made after March 27, 2020, and before January 1, 2026.
-These payments must be for the employee’s education and not intended for a family member’s education.
-The total combined limit for these payments and other educational assistance is still $5,250 annually.
+Payments on principal or interest of qualified education loans are considered educational assistance benefits.
+These payments must be for the employee’s education and not for a family member’s education.
+The total combined limit for these payments and other educational assistance is currently $5,250 annually.

 Recommended: Helping Employees Make Smart Student Debt Decisions: The Urgent Need for HR Support